 3. What Is a Solution Design Document (LLD)

-Let’s go over a few key concepts that define a solution design document.
+Let’s review a few key concepts defining a Solution Design document.

 These concepts are as follows: